nickhudspeth/sticko/README.md

 Sticko - A free Ghost theme :)
 =======

+This is a modification of the original sticko theme for nickhudspeth.com.
+### Modifications
+* Resized sidebar
+* Added support for blog post cover photos

 ![screen](http://damianmuti.com/downloads/screen.jpg)

+The original version of this document appears below:
 ## About this theme

 I've been working as a UI/UX Dev and Art Director for the last 12 years.
 I've also been using the web as a huge source of information for my personal and professional career.